3 Home Remedies To Remove Ear Wax In Kids

 Image: Shutterstock

 If your child is younger than six years, it’s important to prioritize their ear health and see a doctor for any ear wax build-up.
 You may consider the following home remedies for children older than six years (7).
+However, if you’re unsure about the age-appropriateness of an ear-cleaning method, consult a doctor before use.

 1. Child-safe ear wax softener ear drops: These drops are often hydrogen peroxide-based.
-Avoid those with carbamide peroxideiXA common medicine used in softening and removing ear wax besides other purposes if your child is younger than 12 years since the compound could be unsafe for them (8).
+Avoid those with carbamide peroxideiA common medicine used in softening and removing ear wax besides other purposes if your child is younger than 12 years since the compound could be unsafe for them (8).
 You may use the drops for four days or as directed on the packaging.

 protip_icon Caution

-Avoid using ear drops if a child has ear tubes or if there’s a hole in their eardrumiXA thin tissue that separates the outer and middle ear and vibrates to sound waves to send signals to the brain (10).
+Avoid using ear drops if a child has ear tubes or if there’s a hole in their eardrumiA thin tissue that separates the outer and middle ear and vibrates to sound waves to send signals to the brain (10).

 1. Baking soda solution: You may make homemade baking soda ear drops by mixing a quarter teaspoon (1.25ml) of baking soda with two teaspoons (10ml) of water.
 Add five drops in the affected ear twice a day for four days.